Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies in the broader category ‘Inspectors and regulatory officers’ grew quickly from 2012 to 2014, before declining to 2015.
-From 2008 to 2015, the growth in vacancies for these occupations followed a similar path to the average for all vacancies.
+The number of online job vacancies in the broader category ‘Inspectors and regulatory officers’ grew quickly from 2012 to 2013, before declining to 2017.

 Jobs advertised chart